The Lion King II: Simba's Pride: Soundtrack

-A CD titled Walt Disney Records Presents: Return to Pride Rock: Songs Inspired by Disney's The Lion King II: Simba's Pride was released on September 8, 1998.
+A CD titled Return to Pride Rock: Songs Inspired by Disney's The Lion King II: Simba's Pride was released on September 29, 1998.
 Although not promoted as a soundtrack to the film, it contained all the songs from the film and some additional songs inspired by it by Lebo M such as an abridged version of his song "He Lives in You".

-Expanded franchise and live-action remake
+Legacy

+Video games

+Along with the film's release, three different video games based on Simba's Pride was released by Disney Interactive.
+An educational video game titled Disney's Active Play: The Lion King II: Simba's Pride was released on Windows 95, Windows 98, and Windows Me on October 27, 1998.
+Another video game titled The Lion King II: Simba's Pride: GameBreak was released on Windows 95, as well as Disney's Hot Shots: Cub Chase which featured the cub versions of Kiara and Kovu.
+Characters from Simba's Pride were later featured in Torus Games' The Lion King: Simba's Mighty Adventure (2000) for the Game Boy Color and PlayStation.

+The Lion Guard

-Another installment, the direct-to-video film The Lion King 1½, was released in 2004.
-The film serves as both a prequel and sidequel of The Lion King.
-The franchise continued in January 2016, when a television series titled The Lion Guard began airing on Disney Junior, following a television pilot film The Lion Guard: Return of the Roar in November 2015.
+In January 2016, Disney began airing a television series titled The Lion Guard on Disney Junior, following a television pilot film The Lion Guard: Return of the Roar in November 2015.
 The majority of the series takes place during the years in-between Kiara's first meeting with Kovu as a cub and her first hunt as a young adult.
 It focuses on Kiara's younger brother Kion who as second-born, becomes leader of The Lion Guard, a group who protect the Pride Lands and defend the Circle of Life.

 Kovu, Vitani, Nuka, and Zira appear in the season 1 episode "Lions of the Outlands".
 Additionally, Kovu and Vitani make an appearance in the season 3 and series finale episode "Return to the Pride Lands", which takes place after the events of Simba's Pride.
 Jason Marsden, Lacey Chabert and Andy Dick reprised their roles from the film, while Suzanne Pleshette, who died in 2008, was replaced by Nika Futterman.
 At the end of the season 3 premiere, "Battle for the Pride Lands", the Lion Guard leave the Pride Lands and go to the Far East in search of the Tree of Life for help, after Kion and another guard member are injured while defeating Scar's spirit.
 This explains Kion's absence from Simba's Pride.

+Mufasa: The Lion King

 In the 2024 film Mufasa: The Lion King, the prequel/sequel to the 2019 photorealistic adaptation, Kiara appears as a major character that listens to the story of Mufasa and Scar, told by Rafiki.
 At the end of the film, Kiara's new brother is born.

-Video game

-A video game based on the film was released in 1998.